sven-hash/docs/src/clients/websocket-client.md

 The `config.toml` file contains client configuration options, while the two `pem` files contain client key information.

 The generated files contain the client name, public/private keypairs, and gateway address.
 The name `<client_id>` in the example above is just a local identifier so that you can name your clients.

+#### Configuring your client for Docker
+By default, the native client listens to host `127.0.0.1`.
+However this can be an issue if you wish to run a client in a Dockerized environment, where it can be convenenient to listen on a different host such as `0.0.0.0`.

+You can set this via the `--host` flag during either the `init` or `run` commands.

+Alternatively, a custom host can be set in the `config.toml` file under the `socket` section.
+If you do this, remember to restart your client process.

 ### Running your client